- Contact Us

 CAPACCIO's Dan Forsythe Selected as Toxics Use Reduction Planner Champion

 Congratulations to CAPACCIO’s Senior Associate and Practice Area Leader for the Semiconductor and Electronics industries, Dan Forsythe (left) , on being selected as a Toxics Use Reduction Planner Champion for the Toxics Use Reduction Institutes’ 25th Anniversary!
-Dan will be honored in the Great Hall of the Massachusetts State House at the Champions of Toxics Use Reduction Recognition Ceremony on Tuesday, June 16th.
-The special ceremony recognizes community organizations, businesses, and individuals who have reduced or eliminated the use of toxic chemicals.
-Dan has displayed exceptional work providing TUR services at Analog Devices, Inc. (see back page) who was chosen as a 2015 TURA 25th Anniversary Leader.
+Dan was honored in the Great Hall of the Massachusetts State House at the Champions of Toxics Use Reduction Recognition Ceremony on Tuesday, June 16th.
+The special ceremony recognized community organizations, businesses, and individuals who have reduced or eliminated the use of toxic chemicals.
+Dan has displayed exceptional work providing TUR services at Analog Devices, Inc. who was chosen as a 2015 TURA 25th Anniversary Leader.

 Analog Devices, Inc. Receives TURA 25th Anniversary Leadership Award